rzinkstok/skymap/skymap/star_database.md

 ## History

-The Hipparcos catalogue (118218 stars) was first published in 1997, together with the larger Tycho catalogue (1058332 stars).
+The Hipparcos catalogue (118,218 stars) was first published in 1997, together with the larger Tycho catalogue (1,058,332 stars).
-In 2000, the Tycho-2 catalogue was published, containing even more stars (2539913) at a slightly higher accuracy than Tycho-1.
+In 2000, the Tycho-2 catalogue was published, containing even more stars (2,539,913) at a slightly higher accuracy than Tycho-1.
-For all practical purposes, the newer Tycho-2 supersedes Tycho-1 completely.
-In 2007, an new reduction of the Hipparcos catalogue was published with more accurate astrometrics.
+For all practical purposes, the newer Tycho-2 supersedes the earlier Tycho catalogue (from now on, Tycho-1) completely.
+For the
+Hipparcos catalogue, a new reduction of the raw data was published in 2007, bringing much more accurate astrometrics.

-The astrometric accuracy of the Hipparcos catalogue is much better: for Hp < 9 mag, the median precision for the position is 0.77/0.64 mas (RA/dec), and for proper motion 0.88/0.74 mas/yr (RA/dec).
+The astrometric accuracy of the Hipparcos catalogue is much better than that of the Tycho catalogues: for Hp < 9 mag, the median precision for the position is 0.77/0.64 mas (RA/dec), and for proper motion 0.88/0.74 mas/yr (RA/dec).
 The Tycho catalogue does not get better than 7 mas for stars with Vt < 9 mag.
 The photometric accuracy of Hipparcos is better as well: for Hp < 9 mag, the median photometric precision is 0.0015 mag, while Tycho-1 is limited to 0.012 mag (Vt).